rdinch/MathResourceStudio-Help/docs/creating-math-documents/add-a-footer.md

 Select Image in the options, then press the ellipsis button to display the to choose a different picture.

+!!! tip
-TIP: When selecting a picture to use in the header or footer, change Adjusted Image Height to control the size of the picture; DO NOT RESIZE the picture size in the .
+    When selecting a picture to use in the header or footer, change Adjusted Image Height to control the size of the picture; DO NOT RESIZE the picture size in the .
 Adjusted Image Height will control the size of the picture in the header or footer.

 Adjust the size of the picture

 Adjusted Image Height re-sizes the image based on the height setting.
 Original Image Height (obtained from the Picture editor) is provided as a reference The picture width will automatically be adjusted to maintain the image's aspect ratio.
 This setting only adjusts the size of the picture in the element (header or footer), the actual size of the image is is taken from the .

+!!! tip
-TIP: When selecting a picture to use in the header or footer, change Adjusted Image Height to control the size of the picture; DO NOT RESIZE the picture size in the .
+    When selecting a picture to use in the header or footer, change Adjusted Image Height to control the size of the picture; DO NOT RESIZE the picture size in the .
 Adjusted Image Height will control the size of the picture in the header or footer.